AMA is staffed by qualified teachers from the United States and other English-speaking countries, as well as from Guatemala.

 Alba Marisol Barrientos Arreaga

-Karin is from the United States.
-English is her first language, Spanish is her second language.
-She currently lives in Panajachel and enjoys practicing yoga, reading and singing.
+Yoselin is a Native Solola Teacher.
+Spanish is her first language, Kaqchikel is her second language.
+She enjoys practicing basket ball and singing.

 3rd Grade Primary Teacher: Mr. Patrick Turpin

 Patrick comes from Quebec, Canada, where he graduated with a degree in Specialized Education.
 Through the years, he has worked with people with schizophrenia, anxiety, personality disorders and learning disabilities.
 Now he has been living in Panajachel for three years.
 It is his second year teaching the third graders in AMA.
 He is also the specialized educator for seven AMA students who have behavior issues.
 French is his native language and he teaches it as an extracurricular class in AMA.

 Kindergarten & 1st Grade Teacher: Ms. Alexandra Marmol

 Alexandra is originally from Venezuela and grew up in the United States.
 She currently lives on the shores of the beautiful Lake Atitlán with her son.
 She enjoys life on the Lake to the fullest.
 Her passion since childhood has been teaching.
 She graduated from CSUF in California.